bilke/Craft-Docs/source/plugins/components/blocktypes.rst

        ))
    }

-For a plugin, the path that you pass into render should in in the format ``{lowercase plugin handle}/{relative path to your template from your plugin’s template folder}``.
+For a plugin, the first string that you pass into render should be in the format ``{lowercase plugin handle}/{relative path to your template from your plugin’s template folder}``.

 The above example will first try to resolve to: